David Smith (sculptor)

-Roland David Smith (March 9, 1906 – May 23, 1965) was an American abstract expressionist sculptor and painter, best known for creating large steel abstract geometric sculptures.
+Roland David Smith (March 9, 1906 – May 23, 1965) was an American abstract expressionist sculptor and painter known for creating large steel abstract geometric sculptures.

+Born in Decatur, Indiana, Smith initially pursued painting, receiving training at the Art Students League in New York from 1926 to 1930.
+However, his artistic journey took a transformative turn in the early 1930s when he shifted his focus to sculpture.

+In the early phase of his career, he crafted welded metal constructions that incorporated industrial objects, foreshadowing later developments in sculpture.

+During the 1940s and 1950s, his work shifted to more personal, landscape-inspired sculptures.
+These works possessed a delicate linear quality, akin to drawing in metal, and echoed the aesthetics of contemporary painting.
+Notably, Smith cultivated strong friendships with renowned abstract expressionist painters, including Jackson Pollock and Robert Motherwell, illustrating the interplay between different art forms during this period.

+By the late 1950s, his sculptures started to assume monumental proportions.
+Using overlapping geometric plates of highly polished steel, his works developed a reductive and geometric aesthetic.
+These massive pieces of the 1960s are considered precursors to the minimal "primary structures" that emerged later in the decade, further exemplifying Smith's forward-thinking approach to sculpture.

 Early life

 Roland David Smith was born on March 9, 1906, in Decatur, Indiana and moved to Paulding, Ohio in 1921, where he attended high school.
+His mother was a school teacher and a devout Methodist; his father was a telephone engineer and part-time inventor, who fostered a reverence for machinery in Smith.

 From 1924 to 1925, he attended Ohio University in Athens (one year) and the University of Notre Dame, which he left after two weeks because there were no art courses.
 In between, Smith took a summer job working on the assembly line of the Studebaker automobile factory in South Bend, Indiana.
 He then briefly studied art and poetry at George Washington University in Washington, D.C.

 Moving to New York in 1926, he met Dorothy Dehner (to whom he was married from 1927 to 1952) and, on her advice, joined her painting studies at the Art Students League of New York.
 Among his teachers were the American painter John Sloan and the Czech modernist painter Jan Matulka, who had studied with Hans Hofmann.
 Matulka introduced Smith to the work of Picasso, Mondrian, Kandinsky, and the Russian Constructivists.
 In 1929, Smith met John D. Graham, who later introduced him to the welded-steel sculpture of Pablo Picasso and Julio González.